revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-12.Which variables are created globally in a class?
-Tell me the scope of the variables?
+12. Which variables are created globally in a class?
+Tell me the scope of the variables.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python global variables are created outside of a function.
+- In python, global variables are created outside of a function.
-- Global variables are can be used by everyone, both inside and outside of function.
+- Global variables be used by everyone, both inside and outside of function.
-- The scope of the variable means a lifetime of the variable.
+- The scope of the variable means the lifetime of the variable.
 The scope of the Global variable is inside and outside of the function.

 ```python
 x = "global"